steliost03/RPP/README.md

 For personal , educational and/or other uses covered under fair use.
 This limitation is due to the dependencies of this program.

-Copyright (C) 2017 Stelios Tsiakalos
+Copyright (C) 2017 Stylianos Tsiakalos